Spanish Camp: History

-In the year 1924, Dorothy Day, then a journalist and socialist active in New York’s bohemian circles, moved to a cottage near the area that would later become Spanish Camp.
+In 1924, Dorothy Day, then a journalist and socialist active in New York's bohemian circles, moved to a cottage near the area that would later become Spanish Camp.
 Her time there played a role in her religious conversion to Catholicism, despite criticism from her peers who viewed religion as incompatible with socialist ideals.
 Five years later, in 1929, the Spanish Camp was established by the Spanish Naturopath Society as a summer retreat for Spanish immigrants living in New York City.
 Many of these people were Anarchists who had left Spain.
 The 18 acre property was located facing lower New York Bay on the southeastern shore of Staten Island, off Poillon Avenue near the neighborhood of Annadale.
 The group of cottages had its own streets and services, independent of anything having to do with the rest of Staten Island and New York City.
 A small pond and associated wetlands were included.
 A small beach faced the bay, adjacent to an ornate picnic area and athletic field.
 Initially, the settlement featured canvas tents surrounding a communal space with a meeting hall, kitchen, latrines, and showers.
-The camp fostered a communal and naturalistic lifestyle, with frequent gatherings that included musical performances, flamenco exhibitions, and Labour Day festivals.
+The camp fostered a communal and naturalistic lifestyle, with frequent gatherings that included musical performances, flamenco exhibitions, and Labor Day festivals.

 By 1933, following her conversion, Dorothy Day had returned to Manhattan and, alongside Peter Maurin, founded the Catholic Worker Movement.
-The organisation advocated for social justice and aid to the poor through shelters, food distribution, and a newspaper based on Catholic social teaching.
+The organization advocated for social justice and aid to the poor through shelters, food distribution, and a newspaper based on Catholic social teaching.
 During the 1940s, temporary dwellings at Spanish Camp gradually evolved into permanent bungalows as residents began to live there year-round.
 The site became a long-standing home to Spanish immigrant workers and their descendants.
-In 1945, the Spanish Naturopath Society formally purchased the land.
+In 1945 or 1948, the Spanish Naturopath Society formally purchased the land for $35,000.
 While individual members could buy cottages, the land remained under collective ownership.

 By 1972, Dorothy Day returned to the Staten Island waterfront, seeking solitude and reflection in her later years.
 The Catholic Worker Movement purchased three cottages from the Spanish Naturopath Society, and Day lived in one of them until her death.
 In 1975, the New York City Parks Department designated part of the Spanish Camp property as open space to protect its wetlands.
 When Dorothy Day died in 1980 at the age of 83, the cottage she had lived in became a pilgrimage site for some within the Catholic community.
 Tours and discussions about her legacy took place in the following years.
+By 1986, most members of the Spanish Naturopath Society had moved away.
+Only 12 members were still residents, while other residents controlled only the home itself.